 Assistant teaching professor and researcher

 Keren Rosa Hammerschlag is the Assistant Director of the Center for Jewish Civilization at Georgetown University.
 She is also Assistant Teaching Professor and Researcher in Art History and Women's and Gender Studies in addition to being a Faculty Affiliate in Residence in the Kennedy Institute of Ethics.
-She teaches courses on Art and Medicine, British Art, Jews in Nineteenth-Century Art, and Gender and the Body in Victorian Art.
+She teaches courses on Art and Medicine, British Art, Colonialism and the Art of Race, Jews in Nineteenth-Century Art, and Gender and the Body in Victorian Art.

 ARTH-247 Jews in 19th Century Art and Culture